 Bleigießen (lead casting)

-A common pastime at Silvester parties is to play with molten metal.
+A common pastime at Silvester parties of bygone days was always to play with molten lead; the modern versions of this fun activity are far less risky.

 If this fails to strike you as an obvious year-end ritual, you’re not alone: a bit of explanation might be required.

-Traditionally, you hold a lump of lead over a candle on a specially-designed spoon and wait until the metal melts.
-Then you pour the molten mass quickly into a bowl of water, where the lead then hardens.
+Traditionally, you would hold a lump of lead over a candle on a specially-designed spoon, wait until the metal melts, pour the molten mass quickly into a bowl of water, then eventually fish out the cooled and hardened object.

 Which doesn’t sound like a whole lot of fun.

-Ah, but…the shape the lead takes in the water allegedly predicts your future, which is the whole point of the exercise.
-So, for example, a crown shape suggests financial success.
+Ah, but…the shape the lead took in the water allegedly predicted your future, which was the whole point of the exercise.
+So, for example, a crown shape suggested financial success.

 English even has a word for this form of divination: molybdomancy.